 - They paid with the wrong card.

-- They failed to cancel their reservation in accordance with your policy and don’t want to pay the cancellation fee.
+- They failed to cancel their reservation per your policy and don’t want to pay the cancellation fee.

 - They stayed with you as intended but don’t want to pay for their stay because they weren’t satisfied.